exadel-inc/etoolbox-authoring-kit/docs/md/customizing-toolkit.md

 ### Custom annotations.
 Annotation scopes

 When creating markup for the Granite UI, the ToolKit handles data that comes from the project's source code.
-Most of the time this is  Java annotations such as `@AemComponent`, `@EditConfig` or, to say, `DatePicker.
+Most of the time it comes from Java annotations such as `@AemComponent`, `@EditConfig` or, to say, `@DatePicker`.

 You can create such annotations yourself.
 In the most basic case, the only thing you need is to declare an arbitrary annotation and attach the `@AnnotationRendering` meta-annotation to it.